7 Tips for Effective Email Unsubscribe Pages

-While many companies are afraid to let the customers go, successful brands insert the unsubscribe option to every email they are sending.
+While many companies are afraid to let customers leave, successful brands insert the unsubscribe links to every email they send.
 Young companies think that letting people unsubscribe is like losing them.
-Take a look at it from another angle — in fact, you just clean your base of contacts and send newsletter emails only to those who are interested in you.
-This way you protect your brand from being reported as spam.
+Take a look at it from another angle — in fact, you just clean your base of contacts and send newsletter emails only to those who are interested in them.
+This is a good way to protect your brand emails from being reported as spam.

 General reasons why people unsubscribe from us:

 - loss of interest in your brand.